Solvency Ratio in Health Insurance: Guide & Importance | PolicyX

 How to Calculate Solvency Ratio?

-Solvency Ratio Formula
+Solvency Ratio Formula:

-Solvency Ratio=(Net Income + Depreciation) / (Short-Term Liabilities + Long-Term Liabilities)
+Solvency Ratio = (Net Income + Depreciation) / (Short-Term Liabilities + Long-Term Liabilities)

-Types of Solvency Ratio In Health Insurance
+Types of Solvency Ratios in Health Insurance

-• Debt ratio.
+• Debt Ratio

 • Proprietary Ratio or Equity Ratio